crisfmb/52167----PROGRAMMING-AND-SCRIPTING/README.md

   * Exercise(euler.py) - Please complete the following exercise this week.
 It is problem 5 from Project Euler.
 The problem is as follows.
 2,520 is the smallest number that can be divided by each of the numbers from 1 to 10 without any remainder.
 Write a Python program using for and range to calculate the smallest positive number that is evenly divisible by all of the numbers from 1 to 20.
 Add your answer to your GitHub repository.

-# Week 5 (12-02-2018 to 18-02-2018)
+# Week 5 (19-02-2018 to 25-02-2018)
   * Exercise(irisr.py) - Write a Python script that reads the Iris data set in and prints the four numerical values on each row in a nice format.
 That is, on the screen should be printed the petal length, petal width, sepal length and sepal width, and these values should have the decimal places aligned, with a space between the columns.

-  # Week 6 (12-02-2018 to 18-02-2018)
+  # Week 6 (26-02-2018 to 04-03-2018 / 05-03-2018 to 11-03-2018)
-  * Exercise(irisr.py) - Write a Python script containing a function called factorial() that takes a single input/argument which is a positive integer and returns its factorial.
+  * Exercise(.py) - Write a Python script containing a function called factorial() that takes a single input/argument which is a positive integer and returns its factorial.
 The factorial of a number is that number multiplied by all of the positive numbers less than it.
 For example, the factorial of 5 is 5x4x3x2x1 which equals 120.
 You should, in your script, test the function by calling it with the values 5, 7, and 10.